 Let's explore some ideas for website content

+To begin with, you should be thinking in terms of creating website content that your customers want to see.
 Providing answers to questions would be a great place to start.

 I'm not suggesting that we all create searchable FAQ sections for our websites, but you should consider why someone would visit your website in the first place.